nicolejkeeney/icesat2-book/_sources/home.md

 Jupyter Books [(jupyterbook.org)](https://jupyterbook.org/intro.html) provide a novel means of compiling Jupyter Notebooks into one convenient and well-indexed location.
 Jupyter Notebooks are used to provide a visual demonstration of our efforts to analyze the monthly gridded ICESat-2 winter Arctic sea ice data (sea ice freeboard and thickness), along with other relevant datasets to help us understand recent winter Arctic sea ice growth.
 All of the code presented in the notebooks of this book are configured to run in Binder, so you can run the code without needing to download anything-- even python!
 To run a notebook in Binder, just click Binder under the rocket ship icon at the top of each notebook.<br><br>
 The ICESat-2 monthly gridded data can be downloaded from the google storage bucket associated with this jupyter book, along with additional datasets used in the notebook.
 All other datasets used were regridded to the NSIDC North Polar Sterographic grid (the grid used by the ICESat-2 data) such that they can be easily compared between each other.
 See the data wrangling page for more information on this process.<br><br>

-This book was created by the author during a summer 2020 student internship at NASA Goddard, and updated in June 2021 for the publication of Petty et al. (2021).

 # Contact
 This book was created by the author during a summer 2020 student internship at NASA Goddard supervised by Alek Petty, and updated in June 2021 for the publication of Petty et al. (2021).